adaptationprofiler/REHASH-Tool/README.md

 ​
 iv.
 You can repeat the same steps with a different IV surface but following the general guidelines mentioned above.

 After simulating MNIST without adaptation, you can now run it with heuristic based adaptation and compare different settings.
-For that, you need to configure the simulation by following below steps
+For that, you need to configure the simulation by following below steps.
 ​
 i.
 Click on the gear button (top right) and choose the IV surface ​